 Depending on the length of time before a sale is required, there will be actions that the owner can take to make the sale process smoother and, in some cases, increase the attractiveness and therefore the value of the business.
 As specialist business brokers, we expect to assist owners in this area whether the plan is to sell as soon as possible or in 5 years time.
 Our pages on Exit Planning addresses some of these points for vendors who plan to wait before placing their business on the market.

 The next stage is the creation of the Confidential Briefing Document.

-To start the conversation about selling a business, please Contact Us or call us on 02476 100476 without obligation and in complete confidence.
+To start the conversation about selling a business, please Contact Us or call us on 02476 100476 for an informal chat in complete confidence.